beratkrts/instagram-influencer-analysis/README.md

 ### 1. **Classification of Influencer Profiles**
 Using a Support Vector Machine (SVM) model, the system predicts the category (e.g., art, gaming, or fashion) for Instagram profiles.
 The classification is based on:
 - **Numerical Features**:
-  - Follower count, following count, and whether the account is a business account.
+  - Follower count, following count, average likes of the account, highlight reel count, and whether the account is a business account.
   - These features are standardized using **StandardScaler**, ensuring all numerical fields contribute equally to the SVM model by normalizing them to a mean of 0 and a standard deviation of 1.
 - **Textual Features**:
   - Captions and user biographies, which are processed and transformed into numerical vectors using **TfidfVectorizer**.
 This transformation emphasizes the importance of rare but significant words in classification, providing the model with meaningful textual insights.